 Gain awareness of self–limiting beliefs

 You might come across multiple reasons that hold you back from pursuing the perfect scenario: ‘I can’t really make a living out of that’, ‘I’m not smart enough’ or ‘it’s too late, I’m too old’.
-Write a list of these ‘obstacles’, look at each one and find an example that will clarify whether that barrier is ‘real’ or a ‘fear’.
+Write a list of these ‘obstacles’ (your list of mental barriers), look at each one and find an example that will clarify whether that barrier is ‘real’ or a ‘fear’.
 This will help you create awareness around your genuine roadblocks and work towards overcoming them so they do not hold you back anymore!
 These thoughts won’t have any power over you unless you give them a meaning.

 Ask yourself the right questions